0nyr/5369S_knowledge_graph/report/README.md

 - content complexity: While still comprehensive for newcomers, it is challenging for readers who are new to the field due to the complexity and profusion of topics discussed.
 The paper could benefit from a more gradual introduction to these complex topics.
 - Imbalanced topic discussion: While some crucial topics for newcomers like KG creation are not covered, other more advanced ones are presented with a lot of details like inductive reasoning or learning methods such as graph kernels and graph neural networks.
 While these are important subjects, the choice for such a focus is odd considering the targeted audience.
 - Lack of discussion on challenges: Too few discussions (on conclusion) on challenges associated with  knowledge graphs, such as issues related to scalability, data quality, diversity ("managing contextual or multi-modal data" (p31), dynamicity (temporal and streaming data), usability and the complexity of reasoning tasks.
 - Some unclear explainations: p22, the explaination example of PageRank is really unclear, with no scheme, as well as mathematical expressions directly in the text with some symbols like |V| being unspecified (and have to be guessed by the reader, here, number of nodes in the graph).
+The distinction between rule mining and axiom mining is also very shallow and unclear, on p31.
+- mistake in a sentence: p29: "In more detail, we call the edges entailed by a rule and the set of positive edges (not including the entailed edge itself) the positive entailments of that rule.
+The number of entailments that are positive is called the support for the rule, while the ratio of a rule’s entailments that are positive is called the confidence for the rule [127]." (p29) -> Missing some words: "...we call the edges entailed by a rule <the entailments of the rule> and the set of positive edges (not including the entailed edge itself) the positive entailments of that rule."

 ## conclusion
 > include the important results and conclusions

+In conclusion, a knowledge graph is a powerful tool for modeling, storing, organizing and accessing complex information.
+By representing data as a network of interconnected nodes and edges, knowledge graphs enable us to navigate through the data in a natural and intuitive way.
+They are becoming increasingly important in today's data-driven world, and have a wide range of applications across many different industries and domains.
+As the amount of data we generate and collect continues to grow, knowledge graphs will become even more important in helping us to make sense of it all.

 (KG21)
 This paper provides a comprehensive and in-depth exploration of knowledge graphs (KGs), structures, applications, and many related concepts.
 KGs are a structured form of data representation that uses a graph-based structure to depict real-world entities and the relationships between them.
 They are particularly useful for handling complex and interconnected data, providing a way to integrate, organize, and manage data from different sources while maintaining the semantic context and relationships between data points.